mtsandra/mtsandra.github.io/_posts/2023-01-01-lofi-generator.md

 We have a couple of options when it comes to the music data format we are training the model on: raw audio, audio features (e.g. time frequency representations like Mel spectrogram), or symbolic music representation (e.g. midi files).
 Our goal is to generate a solo track (i.e. a sequence of notes, chords, and rests) to layer on other components like drum loops, so <a style='font-weight: 600;'>midi files</a> are the easiest and most effective format to achieve our goal.
 Raw audio is very computationally expensive to train on.
 To put it in perspective, music clips sampled at 48000kHz mean there are 48000 data points in one second of audio.
 Even if we downsample it to 8kHz, that is still 8000 data points for every second.
 In addition, clean audio of only the melody or chord progression is extremely rare.
 However, we could still find some midi files containing only the chord progression / melody if we try hard enough. <br><br>

-For this project, I found some free lofi midi samples on YouTube and sample download websites.
-I also leveraged some midi files in this Kaggle <a href='https://www.kaggle.com/code/zakarii/lo-fi-hip-hop-generation'>dataset</a>.
+For this project, I used some lo-fi midi samples from YouTube creator <a href='https://www.youtube.com/watch?v=9gAgtc5A5UU&ab_channel=MichaelKim-Sheng'>Michael Kim-Sheng</a>, who have generously given me permission to use his files.
+I also leveraged some midi files in this Cymatics lo-fi toolkit licensed for commercial use.
 In order to make sure that I am training my model on quality data (plausible chord progression and meter for lofi hip hop), I listened to a subset of tracks from each source and filtered out my training dataset.
 The model architecture is inspired by the classical piano composer repository <a href='https://github.com/Skuldur/Classical-Piano-Composer'>here</a>.<br><br>

 <h5>Load and encode the midi files</h5>